 They did not find criminal wrongdoing.

-This will become a political process, and who knows what's gonna happen.
+This will become a political process.

 We saw what happened with Bill Clinton.

-Uh Newt Gingrich got uh over his skis.
+Newt Gingrich got over his skis.

-But when I see this stuff in writing, I just think if I had a job and I did all this stuff, and I'm thinking about people at home, would you keep your job or not?
+But when I see this stuff in writing, I just think if I had a job and I did all this stuff and I'm thinking about people at home, would you keep your job or not?

-This conversation that you're having with us doesn't mean anything because it was a completely fake uh investigation.
+This conversation that you're having with us doesn't mean anything because it was a completely fake investigation.

 And let me tell you something.

-If you were standing and you were really hungry and you were standing under an apple tree that was swarming with worms, but there was one small apple up on top of that tree.
+If you were standing, you were really hungry and you were standing under an apple tree that was swarming with worms, but there was one small apple up on top of that tree, would you even waste your time with that?

-No, because it's a spoiled tree, and that's the way justice works.
+No, because it's a spoiled tree.

 We don't look at one thing that one person said and then build a case around that.